davidcjordan/boomer_supporting_files/README.md

 - wpa_supplicant.conf:  the file should contain BOOM_NET and it's password.

 ### systemd (launching processes on boot and restarting on failure
-A file, "bcam.service" is placed in ~/.config/systemd/user.
-This file controls starting and restarting boomer_can.
+A file, "boomer.service" is placed in ~/.config/systemd/user.
+This file controls starting and restarting bcam.
 Once the file is in place (you probably have to create the .config, systemd and user directories) then:
 ```
 mkdir -p ~/.config/systemd/user
-systemd --user enable bcam.service
+systemd --user enable boomer.service
 ```

 ### File monitoring (upgrades, log transfers)